appacademy-starters/python-project-starter/README.md

    development environment
 4. Make sure the SQLite3 database connection URL is in the **.env** file

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app
+5. Get into your pipenv, migrate your database, seed your database, and run your Flask app

    ```bash
    pipenv shell